 A 4th Generation Family Farm in Shiloh, Illinois

-Inspired by Grandpa Stanley, the 3rd and 4th generation family members have returned to the gardens and now are supplying the area with locally-grown, specialty cut-flowers, using sustainable gardening efforts.
+Inspired by Grandpa Stanley, the 3rd and 4th generation family members returned to the gardens in 2019 and now are supplying the area with locally-grown, specialty cut-flowers, using sustainable gardening efforts.
 Bossler Gardens serves the O'Fallon-Shiloh Illinois area and can be seen at the O'Fallon Vine Street Station Farmer's Market from May to September.
 Special orders for DIY arrangements and bouquets are available seasonably.